 You should be as open and honest as possible about your situation when talking to your bank or lender.
 This will help them to give you the option that best meet your needs.

 Firms are allowed to start or restart required court proceedings, provided they follow our guidance and relevant regulatory and legal obligations.
 Firms should not start repossession action until all other reasonable attempts to resolve the situation have failed.

 Your lender should keep you fully informed and discuss the potential consequences of suspending any steps towards repossession, including on the value of your goods or vehicle.

 Find out more about managing money and debt if you've been affected by the coronavirus pandemic.

-Your lender should consider the needs of vulnerable customers when carrying out these measures.
 Circumstances that may cause you to become vulnerable include: